Três Pontas: Relief, soils and rocks

-The municipality has a wavy relief, with altitudes between 800 and 900 meters above sea level, with the city located at about 905 meters.
-However about twenty percent of the municipality is in mountainous regions, in which the height exceeds one thousand meters above sea level.
-One of these areas is the Serra de Três Pontas (Three Tips Hill), located nineteen kilometers away from the city, where is located the highest point of the municipality, at 1 234 meters above sea level.
-The lowest point is located on the margins of the Furnas reservoir, at about 770 meters above the sea level.
+The municipality has a wavy relief, with altitudes between 800 and 900 m above sea level, with the city located at about 905 m.
+However about twenty percent of the municipality is in mountainous regions, in which the height exceeds 1000 m above sea level.
+One of these areas is the Serra de Três Pontas (Three Tips Hill), located nineteen kilometers away from the city, where is located the highest point of the municipality, at 1234 m meters above sea level.
+The lowest point is located on the margins of the Furnas reservoir, at about 770 m above the sea level.